 Here is a run-down of Pokémon GO problems that users have reported with the game so far.
 If one exists, there’s a fix too.

-Pokémon GO Problems: Only Catching Creatures from the Original Line-Up
+Pokémon GO Problems: Only Catching Creatures from the Early Line-Up

-Pokémon GO, as it exists today, focuses on just 100 of the creatures that made their debut in Pokémon Red and Pokémon Blue.
-That’s why you’re only able to capture that first generation of creatures.
-Niantic confirmed this in a post about the game’s launch on its blog.
+Pokémon GO, as it exists today, focuses on just the creatures that made their debut in Pokémon Red, Pokémon Blue, Pokémon Yellow, Pokémon Gold and Pokémon Silver.

 Pokémon GO Problems: Battery Drain Caused By the Game

 Pokémon GO works by using the GPS sensors in your device to track your location.
 It’s also dependent on your internet connection.
 What this means is that you’ll absolutely notice some battery drain with the game.
 That simply can’t be helped.
 How much of a battery drain varies though.

 For now, if you believe the battery drain caused by Pokémon GO is out of hand, you’ll need to avoid playing the game until it can be addressed.
 Some suggest keeping a back up battery in your pocket for when your device runs low on power but you want to continue capturing creatures and securing gyms.

 Pokémon GO Problems: No Pokémon Near You

 If you have managed to get Pokémon GO installed, chances are that you see PokeStops, Gyms and creatures all around you on your map.
 Some users report that this isn’t the case though.